dansmyers/ComputerOrganizationAndArchitecture/Final_Exam_Review/README.md

 2. Write down the steps of the fetch-decode-execute cycle.

+3. List the motivation and design principles associated with a *Reduced Instruction Set Computer*.

 ### Assembly Language Translation

 Translate the following code fragments or programs into ARM assembly language.
 If a fragment is given, only convert the fragment; you don't need to write a complete program.